 If you’re planning on wearing both rings, remember that the stronger metal will wear away the weaker metal – so keep that in mind!
 If you’ve gone for a platinum engagement ring, palladium is a good option as it’s just as strong as platinum but is roughly half the cost.

-However, when choosing a wedding band for each of you, you needn’t worry about them matching.
+However, when choosing Celtic wedding bands for each of you, you needn’t worry about them matching.

 For wildly different rings, why not consider a mutual engraving like a phrase, saying, or vow that’s important to you both?
 That way it’ll still feel like a pair.

 4. Size it right